What is IPDA algorithm

 What is Inter Bank Price Delivery Algorithm and Data Ranges

-What is IPDA in Forex Trading?
+What is the Interbank Price Delivery Algorithm in Forex Trading?

 IPDA controls how prices are delivered on the chart with the primary goal of maximizing profits for smart money.
 By analyzing the price delivery within the previous 20, 40, and 60 days (IPDA data ranges), you can see how the algorithm targets liquidity and rebalances price imbalances (FVG).
 Lets deeper looks into the working of IPDA.